-- Business confidence weakened because of “forecasts of softer demand from both the domestic and international markets, an ageing society, ‘Brexit’ and uncertainty surrounding the Chinese economy.”
+- Business confidence weakened because of “forecasts of softer demand from both the domestic and international markets, an aging society, ‘Brexit’ and uncertainty surrounding the Chinese economy.”

 - Moving on, monthly industrial production flat-lined in July after increasing by 2.3% previously.